modeseven-lfit/reporting-tool/testing/README.md

 ### API Access (Optional but Recommended)

-By default, reports only use **local git data**.
+By default, reports use **local git data**.
 To include GitHub workflow status, Gerrit metadata, and Jenkins CI/CD information, you need to configure API access.

 **Quick setup:**